top of page

 - The International Literacy Association

-Linguistics is the study of language.
+Linguistics is the study of the structure of language and the cornerstone of the science of reading.
 It gives learners a clear map of how English works at several levels: sound (phonology), letter patterns (orthography), word formation (morphology), sentence patterns (syntax), and meaning (semantics).

-It helps readers tackle unfamiliar words using a combination of sound, letters, and meaning.
+It helps readers tackle unfamiliar words using a combination of sound, letters, feeling, and meaning.

 It helps spellers recognize that English words follow patterns.
 Many irregular spellings make sense when students learn word origins (etymology) and morphology.
 For example, knowing that "sign" and "signal" share a root explains why "sign" has a silent ‘g'.